 Ah, the golden days when you could burn your leaves and pretend they didn’t pollute the air…..

-SpacedInvader Premium Member 28 days ago
+SpacedInvader Premium Member about 2 months ago

 I love the smell of burning leaves.
 Hard on my sinuses now though.
 Had a couple fall into my BBQ pit a few days ago as I was starting the fire.
 Was an accident.
 Honest.